 - Overall brand sentiment shifts after influencer activation.

-This qualitative layer helps brands protect reputation and identify messaging that resonates.
+This qualitative layer helps brands protect their reputation and identify messaging that resonates.
 Here’s an article on maintaining authenticity in your influencer content.

-Trend #5: Search Surge as a Modern Influencer Metric
+7. Search Surge as a Modern Influencer Metric

 Search surge measures how much branded search volume increases during and after an influencer campaign.
 It’s one of the clearest signals that awareness is turning into intent.

-For example, if Google Trends or your web analytics show a 20–40% increase in brand or product searches during an influencer campaign, that’s measurable lift—even before sales occur.
+For example, if Google Trends or your web analytics show a 20–40% increase in brand or product searches during an influencer campaign, that’s a measurable lift—even before sales occur.

 Now that Google is indexing social content, your influencer marketing content becomes searchable content.